Waziup/WaziGate/docs/Apps.md

 `func PostApps(resp http.ResponseWriter, req *http.Request, params routing.Params)`

 This function handles the installation of an App.
-It receives a docker image name and then calls `installApp(imageName)` fucntion which downloads the image from docker hub and installs it on the pi.
+It receives a docker image name and then calls `installApp(imageName)` function which downloads the image from docker hub and installs it on the pi.

 -----------------------------

 `func installApp(imageName string) (string, error)`

-This fucntion performs the App installation.
-It downloads the given image from the docker hub, then creates a temporaty container in order to extract `index.zip` file which holds all the config and docker-compose files.
+This function performs the App installation.
+It downloads the given image from the docker hub, then creates a temporary container in order to extract `index.zip` file which holds all the config and docker-compose files.
 The temporary container will be deleted afterwards.
 It then pulls all the dependency images indicated in the `docker-compose.yml` file using `docker-compose` tool running on the host via `wazigate-host` microservice.

 -----------------------------